maltevonehren/etiss/examples/SW/target_code/README.md

 # Target Software

 This folder contains a standalone CMake project that can get build for different (sub)architectures.

-- The `examples` folder contains different example programs (see its [README](examples/README.md) for explanations on the different programs)
-- The `startup_<arch>` folders contain custom startup code for the respective architectures.
-These can for example include setting the stackpointer or initializing a trap vector.

-The `CMakeLists.txt` contain the macro `add_executable_etiss` for building an executable using the custom linker script and custom startup code.
+# Example programs

+The following binaries get generated

-## cpp
+### cpp

+Tests that C++ code can be successfully compiled for ETISS.

-## dhry
+### dhry

+The Dhrystone benchmark program.

-## hello_world
+### hello_world

+A Simple program that prints "`Hello world!`".

-## interactive
+### interactive

+Test the functionality of `stdin` by echoing all input.

-## test_cases
+### test_cases

+A variety of different tests:

+- AES encryption
+- Edge detection algorithm
+- Endianness test.
+- FIR Filter with Redundant Load Elimination
+- Test of heap allocation?
+- IIR Filter
+- Insertion Sort
+- JPEG Discrete Cosine Transform
+- Pi calculation
+- Simple tests for divide, multiply, shift, and floating point instructions